Justice, Equity, Diversity, and Inclusion

 For us to achieve our mission to reduce poverty and achieve sustainable prosperity, we continue to be intentional in our commitment to racial equity and racial justice.

-What’s Our JEDI Journey?
+What’s our JEDI Journey?

 JEDI begins with ourselves